Guides

 Path tracing/ray tracing only at 1080p

-Cyberpunk 2077: Best Steam Deck Graphics Settings
+Best Steam Deck Settings for Cyberpunk 2077

 Optimized SettingsSteam Deck OLED